Hubbard House (Jacksonville)

-Hubbard House is a not-for-profit 501(c)3 entity, established in 1976, that was the first domestic violence shelter in Florida.
+Hubbard House is a not-for-profit 501(c)3 entity, established in 1976, that was the first domestic violence shelter based in Florida.
 Hubbard House is a certified, comprehensive domestic violence center and is a nationally recognized leader in domestic violence intervention.
 It provides programs and services to more than 5,000 women, children, and men annually in Duval and Baker counties.
 Hubbard House also provided a victim advocate in Nassau County beginning in 2000.
 The county later established Micah's Place.

 History

 The Jacksonville Woman's Movement purchased the first house to be used for a shelter in 1976.
 It was located on Hubbard Street; the name stuck and was passed on to successive facilities.
 A children's program that included therapeutic child care was introduced in 1979.
 The First Step Program was launched in July, 1981.
 According to the organization's website, it was "one of the first intervention programs in the...[United States] for batterers."
 The organization's first thrift store was opened in 1985.